OrderedSet86/flow2/math.md

 $$\sum_{r=1}^{14}{ _{n}c_{r}} = 16383$$

 Ok, that's not good.
 And it scales exponentially for sure.
 We need to support platline, naqline, and stargate.
+Maybe we can represent it by making a Mixed Integer Linear Problem (MILP), and creating a new Integer-only variable for whether a source/sink is on?
+This too should work - but the complexity scaling for MILPs is NP-hard.
+The worst case scenario for a MILP is doing the same as our combinations method, so it doesn't save us.

 So - the remaining question.
 Is it salvageable to treat GTNH machine flow problems as a linear program?
 Or are we stuck with exponential time complexity to get fully accurate solutions?